ChrisHartig44/ChrisHartig44/README.md

 ### My name is Chris Hartig and I am a data scienctist with a passion for data-driven decision making.

-### - 🔭 I’m currently working on across-functional project that identifies potential instances of police use of force across the United States of America for Human Rights First, an independent advocacy and action organization.
+### - 🔭 I’m currently working on a cross-functional project that identifies potential instances of police use of force across the United States of America for Human Rights First, an independent advocacy and action organization.
 ### - 🌱 I’m currently in a data science program at Lambda School
 ### - 📫 How to reach me: Twitter: https://twitter.com/C_Hart44, LinkedIn: https://www.linkedin.com/in/christopher-hartig/
 ### - 😄 Pronouns: he/him